Our Approach to Corporate Governance

 The Company has established various types of committees to assist in enhancing its corporate governance.

 Aiming for the sustainable growth and the development of both society and the Mitsui Chemicals Group, we are working to raise corporate value by engaging in dialog with all stakeholders and resolving social challenges along the three axes of economy, environment, and society.
-To that end, the CSR Committee (chaired by the president) deliberates on policies, strategies and plans and then obtains the approval of the Management Committee.
-In fiscal 2016, the CSR Committee held two meetings.
+To that end, the Corporate Sustainability Committee (chaired by the president) deliberates on policies, strategies and plans and then obtains the approval of the Management Committee.
+In fiscal 2016, the Corporate Sustainability Committee held two meetings.

 - Risk & Compliance Committee